-- Please check the board for any damages due to transportation - Connect the Evaluation Board via RS232 to a PC.
-The connection between HCS12 T-Board (interface SCI0, connector X2) and PC is simply made using the flat ribbon cable which is in the box. - On the PC, start a Terminal Program.
+- Please check the board for any damages due to transportation - Connect the Controller Module via RS232 to a PC.
+The connection between CardS12 (interface SER0, connector X3) and PC is simply made using the flat ribbon cable which is in the box. - On the PC, start a Terminal Program.
 An easy to use Terminal Program is OC-Console, which is available at no charge from our Website! - Select a baudrate of 19200 Bd.
-Disable all hardware or software protocols. - Caution: make sure that jumper JP1 is in position 1-2! (this is the factory default setting) - Connect a power supply to X1, delivering approx. 7.5VDC (6..9VDC, center pin positive) - Please note: wall plug power supplies are usually not stabilized and they provide a voltage that is higher than the nominal (full load) voltage.
-Therefore, in order to get "real" 7.5VDC, using a 6VDC-rated source is sufficient in most cases.
-The higher the input voltage, the more heat will be produced by IC3. - Once powered up, the Monitor program will start, displaying a welcome message and awaiting your commands.
+Disable all hardware or software protocols. - Connect a stabilized (!) power supply, e.g. here: - GND to X7 pin 2 - +5V to X7 pin 1 - Check voltage and polarity before making the connection! - Once powered up, the Monitor program will start, display a message and await your commands.

-We hope you will enjoy working with the HCS12 T-Board!
+We hope you will enjoy working with CardS12!